graphql-devise/graphql_devise/README.md

 ### Mounting Operations In an Existing Schema

-Starting with `v0.12.0` you can mount the GQL operations provided by this gem into an existing schema in you app.
+Starting with `v0.12.0` you can mount the GQL operations provided by this gem into an existing schema in your app.

 ```ruby
 # app/graphql/dummy_schema.rb